mmechtley/psfMC/README.md

 MCMC 2D surface brightness modeling for quasar host galaxies

 Usage is provided in docstrings.
-My Ph.D. dissertation contains a more detailed discussion of the problem (simultaneous modeling of quasar point sources and host galaxies) and why I have made specific design decisions.
+My Ph.D. thesis contains a more detailed discussion of the problem (simultaneous modeling of quasar point sources and host galaxies) and why I have made specific design decisions.
 My dissertation is freely available at the following URL:

 [*Markov Chain Monte Carlo Modeling of High-Redshift Quasar Host Galaxies in Hubble Space Telescope Imaging*](http://biphenyl.org/papers/mmechtleydis.pdf)

+A journal article is forthcoming, but if you use psfMC in the meantime, please cite it as:
+Mechtley, M. 2014, PhD thesis, Arizona State Univ.

 The current master branch is an **alpha** release.
 There are still some known bugs and planned features for an inital release.
 These are noted in the code currently (FIXME/TODO/etc), but will be migrated to the github issue system.